Why your last video didn't work. (It wasn't the production.)

 The content last.

-Only once the mission and audience are settled does the brief exist.
-This is what makes production cheaper as well as better — every shot earns its place because the strategy decided it should.
+Only once the mission and audience are settled does the creative process begin.
+This is what makes production cost-effective as well as better — every shot earns its place because the strategy decided it should.

 What we define